-Tony Greig, who died on this day six years ago, was one of the most influential figures in the development of the modern game.
+Tony Greig, who died on December 29 in 2012, was one of the most influential figures in the development of the modern game.
 His Wisden obituary put his career into perspective.

 For a brief few years in the mid–1970s, Tony Greig was arguably the leading all-rounder in Test cricket – a belligerent middle-order batsman capable of match-turning hundreds, a wicket-taking bowler (in two styles) who bristled with attacking intent, and a magnificent fielder in any position.
 By 1975, he was pouring those attributes into gung-ho leadership of England.
 Throw in his iridescent stage-presence, and it is easy to see why he was talked of as cricket’s first superstar.

 Greig was born in Queenstown in the Eastern Cape to a Scottish father and South African mother.
 His was an archetypal white middle-class South African upbringing (although his parents were liberal in matters of race), and a young Greig barely paused for breath between games of cricket, tennis and rugby.
 At home he played cricket for hours with “Tackies”, the family gardener, who had an inexhaustible appetite for bowling.
 The only blot on a sunny landscape was epilepsy, first revealed when he collapsed playing tennis aged 14.
 In the main, Greig managed to control the illness for the rest of his life.